Read below for frequently asked questions related to IEEE Press author concerns.

 A subsequent copublishing agreement, effective at the beginning of 2009, added acquisition of new publishing projects to the functions carried out by Wiley.
 Since 2001, Wiley has performed the critical publishing tasks of production and manufacturing, and sales and marketing of all IEEE Press books.
 Wiley has worked with Press authors in typesetting their final manuscripts, designing covers and assuring that Press titles effectively reach a global audience.

 The acquisition process covers the author-publisher relationship up to the point of book production.
 This includes submission of the author proposal, review and approval of the proposal, contract negotiation, and manuscript development.

-Does that mean that authors will write books for Wiley instead of the IEEE?
+Does that mean that authors write books for Wiley instead of IEEE?